DCA-Monster/cartesi-grant-proposal/readme.md

 1.  **Streamable tokens:** Implementing Streamable token mechanics designed for efficient management of large-scale ongoing streams and accurate real-time balance computations.
 2. **Cartesi Subgraphs:** Introducing a GraphQL API built atop Cartesi Node's native Postgres DB, emulating the utility and functionality of EVM's Subgraph, to streamline the processing of Cartesi-specific contract data for optimal frontend consumption.
-3.  **Cartesi Automated Market Maker:** Port the AMM model of Uniswap V2 to Cartesi, facilitating algorithmic token transfers without relying on an order book.
-4.  **AMM & StreamableTokens:** Adapting the Uniswap V2 structure for Cartesi to integrate fluidly with StreamableTokens, facilitating stream swaps.
+3. **Cartesi Automated Market Maker & StreamableTokens Integration:** Port the AMM model of Uniswap V2 to Cartesi, facilitating algorithmic token transfers without relying on an order book.
+Further, adapt this structure to integrate seamlessly with StreamableTokens, enabling advanced stream swaps.
+Unlike traditional Order Book-based exchanges that require users to manually set buy or sell orders and often await matching trades, an AMM provides instant, automated swaps by leveraging a liquidity pool.
+This ensures more efficient trades, reduced user intervention, and a smoother overall trading experience.
-5.  **Gasless Transactions:** Adapting EIP-4337's gasless transaction framework for Cartesi DApps, keeping in mind Cartesi's unique architecture.
+4.  **Gasless Transactions:** Adapting EIP-4337's gasless transaction framework for Cartesi DApps, keeping in mind Cartesi's unique architecture.

 The underlying assumption driving this POC is that these individual modules, when cohesively integrated, can effectively elevate DCA.Monster's functionalities.
 Each module is also engineered to be operationally independent, allowing for immediate deployment within the Cartesi framework upon finalization.
 The primary success criterion is the realization of a fully functional version of DCA.Monster and the individual operational readiness of each distinct module post-development of each deliverable (Detailed descriptions below).